-The weather in Bangkok is dominated by a tropical monsoon climate.
-This means the city has three main seasons: hot season from March to June, rainy season from July to October and cool season between November and February.
-As Bangkok holds claim to being the hottest city in the world, expect daytime temperatures to be in excess of 30 degrees centigrade throughout the year.
-The possible exception to this is in late December and early January.
+Bangkok enjoys tropical monsoon climate, meaning that it has 3 main seasons: hot season from March to June, rainy season from July to October, and cool season between November and February.
+One of the hottest cities in the world, expect daytime temperatures to be over 30°C for most of the year.
+An exception to this fact is when you visit in late December and early January.